penpot/penpot/docs/01-Development-Environment.md

 configuration that starts the external services and the development container (called **devenv**).

-We use tmux script in order to multiplex the signle terminal and run both the backend and frontend in the same container.
+We use tmux script in order to multiplex the single terminal and run both the backend and frontend in the same container.